MrTrentDaVinci/SCIS/Greenfield1Start.md

 > *[Describe in one or two plain-language sentences what the program exists to do and why it matters.]*

-The program’s value should be understandable without reference to implementation details, technical architecture, or internal mechanisms.
+The program's value should be understandable without reference to implementation details, technical architecture, or internal mechanisms.

 ---